adampaseltiner/School_District_Analysis/README.md

 - Due to DataFrame display issues in GitHub this analysis can also be viewed in [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/adampaseltiner/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb)

 ## Overview
 For this project we analyzed data for Maria's school district to help inform her of their performance by correlating data fields such as school funding, school size, school type, and student grades.
-After performing our initial analysis, however, we were notified of potentially fraudulent grades submitted by 9th grade students at Thomas High School and were asked to perform the analysis again to account for the bad data.
+After performing our initial analysis, however, we were notified of potentially fraudulent grades submitted by ninth-grade students at Thomas High School and were asked to perform the analysis again to account for the bad data.

 ## Results

 The first comprehensive run through the data analysis utilized the full student data set and yielded detailed results about Maria's school district.
-Once we received notice of the supposedly dishonest 9th grade students at Thomas High School, we needed to go back and perform our analysis again to remove their grades from the data set in hopes of getting a more accurate picture of the statistics for the school district.
+Once we received notice of the supposedly dishonest ninth-grade students at Thomas High School, we needed to go back and perform our analysis again to remove their grades from the data set in hopes of getting a more accurate picture of the statistics for the school district.

-To remove these grades we began by replacing all Thomas High School's 9th grader's scores with NaN:
+To remove these grades we began by replacing all Thomas High School's ninth-grade scores with NaN:

 ```Ruby
 # Use the loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High School and replace them with NaN.